rmarfil3/my-distrobox/README.md

 ## Description

-This repository is generated using https://github.com/ublue-os/boxkit.
+This repository was generated using https://github.com/ublue-os/boxkit.

 ## How to use